ellakoa/postcard-poem/content/posts/cauldrons-of-the-bay.md

   or your feet could be held fast.

-  Halloween the water runs dry\

-  \           and the cauldrons still\
+  Halloween, the cauldrons still\

-  Left behind are images to chill
+  \            in the sand, images to chill

-  \           Imprints of monsters\
+  Imprints of monsters\

-  unleashed to fright
+  \            unleashed to fright

-  \           Keep safe dear friends
+  Keep safe dear friends

-  on this Halloween night.
+  \            on this Halloween night.

   \          "
 alignPoemLeft: false
-address: |-
+address: |
   Cauldrons of the Bay
+  Halloween
   Oldstairs Bay
-  Kingsdown
-  Kent
+  Kingsdown Kent
 stamp: /img/halloween-stamptiny.jpg
 author: Caroline Whitehouse
 date: 2022-10-30T08:00:03.881Z